-Canadian Beer Day is all about celebrating the humble beverage and the Canadian beer industry, whether you have a drink at your local bar, visit a brewery, have a beer with your meal in a restaurant or just pick some up from the store to take home, Canadian Beer day is delightful to celebrate!
+Canadian Beer Day is all about celebrating the humble beverage and the Canadian beer industry.
+Whether planning to have a drink at a local bar, visit a brewery, have a beer with a meal in a restaurant, or just pick some up from the store to take home, Canadian Beer day is delightful to celebrate!

-It’s no secret that a cold beer can be the perfect compliment to any day.
+It’s no secret that a cold beer can be the perfect complement to any day.
 Beers come in many different types too, from lager to real ale, ranging from porters to India Pale Ales, pilsners, stouts and many more.

 History of Canadian Beer Day

 We know that people have been brewing beer for at least 7,000 years.
-The first written record we have of beer being brewed is from papyrus that dates back to around 5,000 BC.
+The first written record humans have of beer being brewed is written on a papyrus that dates back to around 5,000 BC.
 However, these beers weren’t like what people now know and enjoy today.
-The beers of those days were probably strong drinks, and made with fruit like dates and pomegranates, as well as herbs.
+The beers of those days were probably strong drinks, and made with fruit such as dates and pomegranates, as well as herbs.

 Beer has been historically important in many countries around the world, especially in many European countries and those connected to them due to their strong brewing traditions.
 Many people estimate that Canada became a beer brewing place because grapes were less likely to be grown in the northern regions, which made it difficult to make wine.

-The brewing business today is huge, and the Canadian beer trade is thriving.
-The aim of Canadian Beer Day is to raise the profile of beer made in Canada, bringing brewers together and demonstrating how the industry involves communities and ties to agriculture.
+The brewing business today in the country has become huge, and the Canadian beer trade is thriving.
+The aim of Canadian Beer Day is to raise the profile of beer that is made in Canada, bringing brewers together and demonstrating how the industry involves communities and ties to agriculture.

 Beer lover?
 We think you might like...

-How to celebrate Canadian Beer Day
+How to Celebrate Canadian Beer Day

-Celebrate Canadian Beer Day by attending the first event, which will be at a brewery in Saskatoon.
-Future events will be held in the capital of Canada, Ottawa.
+Celebrate Canadian Beer Day by attending a special beer event, which is often held in the capital of Canada, Ottawa.
 Join in with the celebrations of Canadian beer and learn all about the industry.
 Check out local pubs and bars, find a nearby beer tasting, go on a brewery tour or just commit to getting together with friends to make a toast to Canadian Beer Day.